webhook/webhook-theme-solo/README.md

 I've included a `sample_gruntfile.js` you can use when working on this theem.
 Just change the name of it to `Gruntfile.js` (replacing the empty one) and then restart your local server.

+## Auto-importing data through zapier.

+Instructions for setting up auto imports of data are in your CMS.